tmodel-ccs2018/tmodel-ccs2018.github.io/atlas-data.md

 its own READMEs.
 What follows is some information regarding the input data specifically.

+If you want to reproduce our results with fresh data, you will need

-You will need a MaxMind account to download their GeoIP databases for both the latency and bandwidth parts of topology generation.
-You will need to scrape part www.speedtest.net for the bandwidth part too.
+1. a MaxMind account to download their GeoIP databases for both the latency and bandwidth parts of topology generation.
+1. to scrape part www.speedtest.net for the bandwidth part.

 # GeoIP data